5 Best Epiphone Acoustic Guitar Reviews – 2026

 CONCLUSION

-While it didn't have accessories like the PR4E, the jumbo body shape projected a nice tone, the instrument looked beautiful, and the neck felt good.
+The slope-shouldered body shape projected a nice tone, the instrument looked beautiful, and the neck felt good.

 Still not sure which guitar brand you would like to purchase?
 Check out our favorite models from other manufacturers on our Travel and Acoustic Guitars page.